Bed Bugs and Mattresses

 - Skins that nymphs shed as they grow larger

 - Rusty or reddish stains on bed sheets or mattresses caused by bed bugs being crushed

 Can bed bugs transmit disease?

-Although they are a nuisance, bed bugs have not been found to transmit any diseases.
+Although they are a nuisance, bed bugs have not been found to transmit any human diseases.

 How can I protect my mattress?

-Encase both the mattress and box spring in a protective cover like those used for allergy relief to eliminate access to your mattress by bed bugs.
+Consider encasing both the mattress and box spring in a protective cover like those used for allergy relief to eliminate access to your mattress by bed bugs.
 Mattress encasements will seal the mattress and box spring, keeping bugs in the mattress trapped (where they will eventually die) while also keeping new bugs out.
 While an encasement will not keep bed bugs from crawling onto a bed and biting a sleeping person, it will be easier to spot and destroy any bugs residing on the outer surface during examination.
 Without an encasement, once a mattress becomes infested, you should consider replacing it since treating your bed and pillows with pesticides can be harmful.

 Can I get bed bugs from a new mattress?

-New mattresses are immediately bagged after manufacturing in a tight seal mattress bag, creating an inhospitable environment for any living organism.
+New mattresses are immediately bagged after manufacturing in a tightly seal mattress bag, creating an inhospitable environment for any living organism.
 New mattresses are not removed from this bag until they have reached the customers home.

 What can I do to help prevent beg bug infestation?